What is brown fat?

 You may consider taking a cold shower or ice bath.
 Turning the thermostat down a few degrees in your home or going outside in cold weather are other ways to cool your body and possibly create more brown fat.

-In one study, researchers overfed mice and found that those with more brown fat burn more calories.
+In , researchers overfed mice and found that those with more brown fat burn more calories.
 They stayed leaner and healthier this way.
 They were also protected from obesity and other metabolic diseases.

 But that doesn’t mean you should start eating more to activate brown fat cells.
 Overeating is still considered a major cause of obesity.
 More research is needed before this method can be recommended.
 For now, continue to follow a well-balanced diet made up of whole foods.